jasedit/vt_prelim/README.md

 ## LaTeX/Metadata Variables

-These variables can be found in the `metadata.tex` file defined in a paper directory.
+These variables can be found in the `metadata.tex` file in a paper directory.

 1. `mykeywords`, `$KEYWORDS` - Keywords which are inserted into the document for metadata purposes
 2. `mycommittee`, `$COMMITTEE` - List of committee members to place on cover page.
 This is unfiltered, so raw LaTeX is fully supported for multi-line and odd names